raszpl/sigrok-disk/README.md

 #### Sector Header close-up
 ![Sector Close-Up](doc/pulseview_idrecord.png)
 This is a spare/unused sector created at the end of every track on MFM drive by Seagate ST21 controller.
 Notice the weird Sector number 254 and absence of GAP3 between end of Header and start of Sync pattern.
 Without GAP3 writing to this sector would causes corruption giving us a hint that this special Sector is not meant to ever be used.
-Every MFM/RLL drive I looked at so far wasted precious space either leaving enought unused disk surface for one more sector per track of having one dummy sector at the end like this one.
-That translates to never using 6% of MFM and 4% of RLL disk you paid for, about 2.5MB on typical 40MB MFM drive.
-I know of only DEC RQDX1/2 controllers using all 18 sectors, but DECs next [RQDX3](https://gunkies.org/wiki/RQDX3_MFM_Disk_%26_Floppy_QBUS_Controller#Version_details) controller went back to 17.
+Every MFM/RLL drive I looked at so far wasted precious space either leaving enought unused disk surface for one more sector per track of having one dummy sector at the end like above.
+I know of only DEC RQDX1/2 using all 18 sectors, but DECs next [RQDX3](https://gunkies.org/wiki/RQDX3_MFM_Disk_%26_Floppy_QBUS_Controller#Version_details) controller went back to 17.
+This translates to never using 6% of MFM and 4% of RLL disk surface you paid for, about 2.5MB on typical 40MB MFM drive.
 For comparison 15 years later transition to 4K Sectors (88->97% efficiency gain) was the result of HDD manufacturers fighting for every scrap of capacity.

 <hr>